parsingphase/parsingphase.github.io/mastodon/index.md

 Short answer: If you know someone who already has an account and they say their server works, and they can either invite you or the server is open, join them.

+Rather helpfully, the [Debirdify](https://pruvisto.org/debirdify/) tool can not only tell you which instances your Twitter friends and followers are using, but find their Mastodon accounts for you, if they've surfaced that data.

 Otherwise, pick one of these general-purpose servers at random, which are accepting self-signups at the time of writing: